Analysis | Businesses with ‘windfall’ pandemic profits are showering them on investors, study finds

 The chief recommendation of the Oxfam report comes in the form of a pandemic profits tax.
 The authors recommend a specific proposal that would apply only to companies with annual gross receipts of $500 million or more, and which would apply a tax of 95 percent to profits made in 2020 exceeding the average profits of the four prior years, minus credits for research and development and other economically beneficial activities like wage increases and worker retention.
 If a company’s profits were flat or lower than previous years, the tax wouldn’t apply.

 Such a tax could raise $100 million if applied to the 32 most profitable global companies alone, and more if it were levied on all companies with gross revenue greater than $500 million.
-The authors note there is historic precedent, with the United States previously levying an excess profits tax during World War II.
+The authors note there is historical precedent, with the United States previously levying an excess profits tax during World War II.

 As it stands, however, those 32 profitable companies currently plan to funnel nearly 88 percent of their windfall pandemic profits to their shareholders, according to the report.